-It is difficult to characterize the importance of knowing first aid protocol.
-It’s like knowing how to run emergency auto repairs – except instead of cars and motorcycles, you’re working on human bodies.
-Potentially the bodies of your friends and family and perhaps even yourself.
-And since we are constantly piloting our bodies, understanding how to repair, maintain, and transport broken or compromised human beings is vital knowledge.
-Therefore, a working knowledge of wilderness emergency medicine is a must.
+Wilderness emergency medicine is a survival skill you definitely should learn.
+The importance of knowing first aid protocol can’t be underscored enough.
+It’s like knowing how to run emergency auto repairs — except instead of cars and motorcycles, you’re working on human bodies.
+Most importantly, potentially the bodies of your friends and family, and perhaps even yourself.

-Paramedics, firefighters and doctors won’t always be at the ready, waiting to swoop in and take care of medical crisis on a moment’s notice.
-Maybe because you are out in the wilderness backpacking with some friends or backcountry skiing.
+Paramedics, firefighters and doctors won’t always be at the ready, waiting to swoop in and take care of a medical crisis at a moment’s notice.
+Maybe because you are out in the wilderness backpacking with some friends or back country skiing.
 Maybe because a nuclear winter has shut down all federal emergency services.

-Whatever the reason, it is more than likely that at some point, you will find yourself in a situation where you need to know some medical basics.
+Whatever the reason, it is more than likely that at some point, you will find yourself in a situation where you need to know some first aid.
 Even the most basic, rudimentary knowledge can make the difference between life and death.
 Of course, the more advanced your understanding and knowledge, the safer you and those around you will be.

 What follows is a very fundamental first aid guide – BUT BE WARNED: by no means is this a substitute for an actual, legitimate first aid course, CPR class, wilderness first aid course, EMT certification, or medical degree.
 There is a lot of good information in here, but not nearly enough to qualify you as an expert.

 *Disclaimer: All content on this site is for informational purposes only.
 Please read our full disclaimer here.